Occupational Ther., OTD

 Proposals to suspend or dismiss a student for misconduct shall be sent from the department chair or program director, in writing, to the dean of the School of Health Professions, the vice chancellor for academic affairs, and to the student.
-The proposal shall specifically recite those facts and circumstances relied upon by the program for recommending the proposed discipline.
-To access the SHP Appeals Procedure, the student must file, in writing, a Notice of Appeal to the dean of the School of Health Professions within one month of the date of the chair's or program director's recommendation of discipline.
+The letter shall specifically recite those facts and circumstances relied upon by the program for recommending the proposed discipline.
+To access the SHP appeals procedure, the student must file, in writing, a Notice of Appeal to the dean of the School of Health Professions within two (2) weeks of the date of the chair's or program director's recommendation of discipline.

 The student must submit the written Notice of Appeal after completing all steps to attempt resolution through department or program procedures.